-A full physical examination will be performed at screening and at Period 1 and Period 2 admission (Day -1).
-A symptom-driven physical examination will be performed at the EOS visit and may be performed at other times, at the Principal Investigator's discretion.
+A full physical examination will be performed at screening and at the beginning of each Dosing Period admission.
+A symptom-driven physical examination will be performed at the EOS visit and may be performed at other times, at the Investigator's discretion.